Firearms Information and Procedures

 - A shroud that is attached to or partially or completely encircles the barrel and permits the shooter to hold the firearm with the second hand without being burned;

-- A manufactured weight of fifty ounces or more when the pistol is unloaded;
+- A manufactured weight of 50 ounces or more when the pistol is unloaded;

-- A center-fire pistol with an overall length of twelve inches or more; or
+- A center-fire pistol with an overall length of 12 inches or more; or

-- It is a semiautomatic version of an automatic firearm.
+- Is a semiautomatic version of an automatic firearm.
 See full statute for details.

 License to Carry – Concealed or Unconcealed